gustaveroussy/sopa/README.md

 pip install sopa
 ```

+> [!NOTE]
-See the [installation section](https://gustaveroussy.github.io/sopa/getting_started/) from the docs for more details, to install extras or to use other installations modes.
+> See this [installation section](https://gustaveroussy.github.io/sopa/getting_started/) for more details about extras and other installations modes.

 ## Features
 Sopa comes in four different flavours, each corresponding to a different use case: